Research and compare low rate credit cards through Creditcardfinder.com.au’s interactive table.

 To help in choosing which card to apply for, we have listed below low interest VISA, MasterCard and American Express credit cards.

-The ANZ Low Rate offers a low interest rate on purchases and balance transfers with a low annual fee.
+For a limited time, the Westpac Low Rate card offers a low interest rate on balance transfers, as well as a low annual fee.

 Comparison of Low Interest Rate Credit Cards

 What is a low interest rate credit card?

 A low interest credit card is a card under a certain Annual Percentage Rate (APR or % p.a.) issued to its users as a system of payment, allowing the user to pay for goods and services with a line of credit.
 There is no defined APR but Paul Clitheroe, finance analyst from Money magazine believes that a credit card below 15% p.a. is a good indication.

 How to find the lowest rate credit card listed in our comparison tables

 You can sort through our featured credit cards by ranking them in terms of interest rates.
 By clicking on the arrows you can sort interest rates or annual fees from ascending or descending order so you can find the credit card best suited to your financial needs.

 What types of low interest credit cards are there?

 - Standard low interest rate.
 According to Paul Clitheroe, these include credit cards that are often below 14% p.a. and often have a low annual fee.

 - Low interest rate with introductory purchase rate.
 While these cards maintain a low interest rate, their purchase rate may not.
 The purchase rate is important to note because that will be the interest you pay back on your purchases.
 Make you sure know how long the introductory period and exactly what the rate will revert back to after that period.